Help Center

 ● Boundary scan testing for packaged devices

-So whether your designs require 100 or 10,000 ball grid array packages, they are cutting-edge processes and expertise to deliver defect-free, high-yield BGA assembly catered to your technical requirements and production volumes.
+So whether your designs require 100 or 10,000 ball grid array packages, we have the cutting-edge processes and expertise to deliver defect-free, high-yield BGA assembly catered to your technical requirements and production volumes.

-SMT, THT, hybrid, and BGA assembly each offer specific advantages that make them suitable for particular applications depending on factors such as quantities, component selections, product complexity, quality targets, and production environments.
+SMT, THT, and hybrid assembly each offer specific advantages that make them suitable for particular applications, depending on factors such as quantities, component selections, product complexity, quality targets, and production environments.

 SMT vs. THT vs. Mixed PCB Assembly